Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Kostant--Whittaker reduction and quantization

 \subsection{General setting}

-In this subsection, we formulate and show some properties of the Kostant-Whittaker reduction in the case of the full algebra $\gl_N$.
+In this subsection, we formulate and show some properties of the Kostant--Whittaker reduction in the case of the full algebra $\gl_N$.
 The proof of almost all the statements can be directly translated from the mirabolic setting using the Kirillov projector and will be mostly omitted.

-Denote by $\A_{\gl_N}:= \A(\U(\gl_N))$ the center of the universal enveloping algebra of $\gl_N$.
-In this case, it has a very explicit presentation (for instance, see \cite{MolevNazarovOlshanskii}): \begin{thm} Let
+Denote by $\Z_{\gl_N}:= \Z(\U(\gl_N))$ the center of the universal enveloping algebra of $\gl_N$.
+In this case, it has a very explicit presentation (for instance, see \cite{MolevNazarovOlshanskii}): \begin{Theorem} Let

-Then $\A_{\gl_N}$ is a commutative polynomial algebra freely generated by $\{A_i\}$. \end{thm}
+Then $\Z_{\gl_N}$ is a commutative polynomial algebra over $K$ freely generated by $\{A_i\}$. \end{Theorem}